Prominent Figures Support Palestine Action Ahead of UK Court Appeal on Group's Ban

 Key Facts

-- The letter of support to the court of appeal contained the statement: 'We oppose genocide, we support Palestine Action.'
+- The letter, addressed to the UK court of appeal, states: 'We oppose genocide, we support Palestine Action.'

 What Happened